-The Daniel Pearl Memorial Journalism Internship is awarded annually to an outstanding Stanford student journalist, and commemorates the work of Daniel Pearl, a Stanford graduate who was kidnapped and murdered while working as a Wall Street Journal foreign correspondent in Pakistan in 2002.
+The Daniel Pearl Memorial Journalism Internship is a paid internship awarded annually to an outstanding Stanford student journalist, and commemorates the work of Daniel Pearl, a Stanford graduate who was kidnapped and murdered while working as a Wall Street Journal foreign correspondent in Pakistan in 2002.

-The person selected should have extensive journalism experience, either as a student journalist, or as an intern at a newspaper, or a combination of both.
-The person will be selected on the basis of journalism qualifications and the degree to which he or she exemplifies the work of Daniel Pearl:
+The applicant should have extensive journalism experience, either as a student journalist, or as an intern at a newspaper, or a combination of the two.
+The intern will be selected on the basis of journalism qualifications and the degree to which he or she exemplifies the work of Daniel Pearl:

 - A commitment to explaining different cultures to each other.

 - An emphasis on the stories of ordinary people rather than those in positions of power.

 - A focus in his or her writing on the dignity of individuals.